 This guide is not a step-by-step tutorial but provides general advice on implementing this customization.

 Before you start

-Additionally, you will need to define a listener to be triggered if the variant is changed.
-You will also need to to create this listener according to the needs of your specific theme.
+You must define a listener to trigger if the variant is changed.
+You will also need to create this listener according to the needs of your specific theme.
 For example:

 In the current example, if the variable Small is selected the subscription options are not shown:

 When the variable Large is selected the subscription option is now visible:

 You can also modify your code above to support more than one variant by adjusting the variants included in the snippet.